All Products

 Website protection configuration

 WAF provides multiple features to protect your website against different types of attacks.
 By default, only the Protection Rules Engine and HTTP Flood Protection features are enabled.
-The Protection Rules Engine feature protects your website against common web attacks such as SQL injections, XSS attacks, and webshell uploads.
+The Protection Rules Engine feature protects your website against common web attacks such as SQL injections, Cross-Site Scripting (XSS) attacks, and webshell uploads.
 The HTTP Flood Protection feature protects your website against HTTP flood attacks.
 Enable other features and configure protection rules.

 Overview of website protection configuration